 Below you'll find crew and rowing gift ideas, whether novice or master, Juniors or Masters.
 I'm by no means a rowing expert, but I can certainly give you some input based on my experience!
-From small gifts and stocking stuffers to medium-sized gifts for your rowing buddy's birthday, to big ticket dream items, I've got a little something for everyone.
+From small gifts and stocking stuffers to medium-sized gifts for your rowing buddy's birthday, to big ticket dream items, you’ll find a little something for all the rowers on your list.

-(None of these items are sponsored, but I am using some affiliate links, which means if you purchase from those links I get a small percentage of the sale.
+(None of these items are sponsored, but I use affiliate links, which means if you purchase from those links I get a small percentage of the sale.
 I also recommend shopping via Ebates for no-strings-attached cash back.)

 Onward, to the rowing gift ideas!